Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 An image can be used simply to catch one’s eye, or it can be used to create a fan community with selfies.

 A video can be anything from informative to interactive.
-Memes are often funny, sometimes political.
+Memes are often funny, and sometimes political.

 Visual imagery is everywhere and is used in all social media communities, whether they be personal, commercial, political…the list goes on.